Graph-structured tensor optimization for nonlinear density control and mean field games: Convex graph-structured tensor optimization

 In the case that some of the functions are of the form as in i), this cost function can be replaced by a finite number of inequality constraints.
 By adding the corresponding inequalities in the matrix $E$ above, the above argument show R-linear convergence of the algorithm. \end{proof}

-\begin{remark} One of the assumptions in Theorem~\ref{thm:linear_convergence_v2} is that all functions $g^{(t)}$ and $f^{(t_1, t_2)}$ (that are not polyhedral indicator functions) are such that they are differentiable on the interior of their effective domains.
+\begin{remark} One assumption in Theorem~\ref{thm:linear_convergence_v2} is that all functions $g_{t}$ and $f_{t_1, t_2}$ (that are not polyhedral indicator functions) are such that they are differentiable on the interior of their effective domains.
 Under this assumption, all inclusions in \eqref{eq:sinkhorn_inclusion} and \eqref{eq:sinkhorn_inclusion_u} are in fact equalities on the interior of the effective domain. \end{remark}

-\begin{example} Here, we consider a small bimarginal example to illustrate some of the differences between the results presented so far.
+\begin{example} To illustrate some of the differences between the results presented so far, here we consider a small bimarginal example.
 To this end, let $\bM, \bC \in \RR^{2 \times 2}$, and consider the problem

 where we for simplicity have taken $\bC = 0$ and $\epsilon = 1$.
-The two constraints together imply that $\bM_{12} = 0$ for any feasible solution, and hence neither the conditions in Assumption~\ref{ass:slater} nor the ones in Theorem~\ref{thm:linear_convergence_v2} are fulfilled.
-Nevertheless, the conditions in Assumption~\ref{ass:primal_feasibility_and_optimality} are fulfilled, and hence the problem has a unique optimal solution (Lemma~\ref{lem:primal_optimality}).
-Moreover, the conditions in Assumption~\ref{ass:dual_ascent_attainment} are fulfilled, and hence each step in the algorithm is therefore well-defined (Lemma~\ref{lem:argmax_lambda}).
-In fact, the conditions in Theorem~\ref{thm:convergence} are fulfilled, which guarantees that the dual ascent algorithm is converging to the optimal solution; the latter is given by
+The two constraints together imply that $\bM^{(1,2)} = 0$ for any feasible solution, and hence neither the conditions in Assumption~\ref{ass:slater} nor the ones in Theorem~\ref{thm:linear_convergence_v2} are fulfilled.
+Nevertheless, the conditions in Assumption~\ref{ass:primal_feasibility_and_optimality} are fulfilled, and hence the problem has a unique optimal solution (Lemma~\ref{lem:primal_optimality}); the latter is given by